kraenhansen/wasm-io-2025-talk/pages/polygen.md

   - Highly performant
   - WebAPI compatible
 - Alternative to TurboModules
+  - Simplifies embedding of third party modules

 </v-clicks>

 <!--
 [click] Polygen is our new approach to running WebAssembly in React Native.

-[click] It is a highly performant solution (more on that in a second), that is compatible with the WebAPI.
+[click] It is a highly performant solution that uses codegen (more on that in a second),

+[click] that is compatible with the WebAPI, we all know and love.

-[click] It is an alternative to TurboModules.
+[click] It can be seen as an alternative to TurboModules.

+[click] It simplifies consuming and embedding of third party modules, a lot .
 -->

 ---